 It is reasonable to argue that the allowance of commercial use is the main reason for the enormous success of the open source software movement and the immeasurable amount of good it has brought to the world.

-Using a Non Commercial license in combination with the term “Open Source” is like saying “I serve you vegan food” and handing out pork stuffed chicken.
+Using a Non Commercial license in combination with the term “Open Source” is like saying “I cook vegan food using only pork”.
 This causes problems.
-For example it creates misconceptions about the field.
-People will gain a false understanding of what Open Source actually is, how it makes positive impact and how contributors can join it.
-This weakens the field and undermines its potential to do good.
+For example it spreads miseducation and fosters misconceptions about the field.
+People will gain a false understanding of what Open Source actually is, how it enables collaboration and achieves positive impact.
+They will try to reproduce the positive impact connected to Open Source using means that actually undermine it.
+This weakens the field and its potential to do good for all of us.

-It is simply rude.
+And you can also just call it rude.
 Because when you leverage the term “Open Source” to advertise your work you borrow credibility and deserved kudos from people who have in fact open sourced their work.
-If you combine this with a “Non Commercial” license you use what they have built and damage it at the same time.
+But you do not just that – you even sabotage what they have built at the same time.
 This isn’t nice.

 Also it is worth to mention: The Open Source Initiative is an NGO and owns the trademark “Open Source”.
 It allows others to use the trademark as long as they use an open source compatible license for their work.
 It is thinkable that you risk to be sued when you use “open source” and have the wrong license next to it.

 So please stop using Creative Commons “Non Commercial” licenses for your hardware in combination with the trademark or expression “Open Source”.
 Change the license to an open source one (like CC-BY) or stop advertising your work as being “Open Source”.

 Using a Creative Commons “Non Commercial” license for a hardware project and calling it “Open Source” is not just false advertising.
 It is also nonsense from a legal point of view.
 And because of that it creates even more problems some of them surprisingly bizarre and harmful.
 Most people won’t be aware of them so we laid them out in an FAQ below.